-The white grape comes from Greece.
+The white grape variety comes from Greece.
 Synonyms are Lagarthi, Lagathi, Lagothra, Laghorti, Lagorhi, Lagorthi, Lagourthia, Lagoyrthia, Laorthi ( Greece ); Albese Bianco, Alvino Verde, Verdera, Verdicella, Verdicchio Femmina, Verdigno, Verdisco Bianco, Verdone, Vino Verde ( Italy ).
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Alvarinho.
+Despite apparently suggestive synonyms or morphological No similarities with the varieties Alvarinho.
 Verdea or Verdicchio Bianco be confused.
-The variety is identical to the Greek Lagorthi, probably it came from there to Apulia.
-According to carried out in 2007 DNA analysis is the Dalmatian variety Plavina from a presumably natural crossing Tribidrag (Crljenak Kaštelanski) x Verdeca emerged.
+The variety is identical to the Greek Lagorthi, probably from there to Puglia.
+According to carried out in 2007 DNA analysis is the Dalmatian variety Plavina from a presumably natural cross Tribidrag (Crljenak Kaštelanski) x Verdeca.

-The late-ripening vine is resistant to frost, as well as fake and real mildew, It produces greenish white wines with a neutral aroma and taste.
-The variety is predominantly in the Italian region Apulia grown.
-There it serves as the basis for wormwood and is in the Apulian DOC wines Colline Joniche Tarantine.
+The late ripening vine is resistant to frost, as well as false and real ones mildew, It produces greenish white wines with a neutral aroma and taste.
+The variety is mainly found in the Italian region Apulia grown.
+There it mainly serves as the basis for wormwood and is in the Apulian DOC wines Colline Joniche Tarantine.
 Gravina.
 Locorotondo.
 Martina Franca.
 Ostuni.
 San Severo and Terra d'Otranto authorized.
-Other stocks exist in the regions Basilicata and Campania, In 2010, the acreage was in Italy a total of 796 hectares with a strong downward trend (ten years before that was 2,208 hectares).
-In Greece a stock of just one hectare was reported this year.
+There are further stocks in the regions Basilicata and Campania, In 2010 the acreage was in Italy a total of 796 hectares with a falling trend (ten years earlier it was 2,208 hectares).
+In Greece only one hectare was reported this year.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012